 We understand that you, together with the rest of the country, might feel anxious about losing your job or seeing your income being affected over the next period due to the coronavirus.
 Such a big health crisis is unprecedented in our lifetimes and we want to ensure that you’re aware of your rights and of the help that is available to protect your income.

 The UK government is working around the clock to help offer as much security as possible to people living and working in the United Kingdom.
-Part of the safety net measures that have been provided by the government are making Statutory Sick Pay available from day one, lowering the barriers to access Universal Credit and other benefits, and encouraging employers to avoid redundancies by offering to pay part of the employees’ salaries under the furlough scheme.
+Part of the safety net measures that have been provided by the government are making Statutory Sick Pay available from day one for those who need to self isolate, lowering the barriers to access Universal Credit and other benefits, and encouraging employers to avoid redundancies by offering to pay part of the employees’ salaries either under the current extended furlough scheme until march 2021 or for reduced hours under the Job Support Scheme.
 We have explained your rights in detail in this guide.

 Step 4: You may be able to borrow money during the coronavirus